 Three reasons why you should keep a diary in a crisis

 During a crisis response, everything runs on fast-forward.
 Days roll into months, and as the stakes change, the response evolves to cope.
 When the storm passes and business returns to usual, the stress, trigger points and decisions behind a past crisis are likely to morph into a memory of a tough time.
 This is why keeping a record is so important.
+To help get you started, I’ve prepared a basic template to save you time.

 Keeping note of the timing, decisions and motivation supporting why actions were taken is beneficial for three reasons: